[Updated:] Salons in Northern Ireland to close again for six-week Covid-19 lockdown on December 26

 Hotels and other accommodation providers were allowed to operate but on a restricted basis – i.e. for work-related travel and vulnerable people, while there will also be a strict work from home message.
 The tougher restrictions are being brought in to prevent hospitals from being overwhelmed.

 The restrictions were criticised by many business leaders, especially as they impacted beauty and hair businesses at their busiest time of the year.

 Salons were previously made to close from Friday, October 16, for a four-week period to curb the spread of the virus.
 The "firebreak" restrictions were due to end at midnight on November 13 but were then extened for a further week following disagreements between the parties that form the Northern Ireland Executive.

-The National Hair and Beauty Federation (NHBF) are pressing the Northern Ireland Government for urgent clarification on what financial support will be available to the beauty and hair sectors and how this will be made available to those who need it most.
+When the lockdown extension was announced, the National Hair and Beauty Federation (NHBF) began pressing the Northern Ireland Government for additional funding for the beauty and hair sectors and were asking how this will be made available to those who need it most.

-“It is hugely disappointing that this announcement has been made without any mention of specific financial support.
-We urgently need assurances from the Northern Ireland Executive that, as a minimum, they will be providing cash grants for businesses required to close in local lockdowns similar to that of the rest of the UK (England is up to £3,000 per month for each business forced to close)," said NHBF chief executive Richard Lambert.
+Following the original firebreak annoucment in October, NHBF chief executive Richard Lambert said, “It is hugely disappointing that [the original] announcement has been made without any mention of specific financial support.
+We urgently need assurances from the Northern Ireland Executive that, as a minimum, they will be providing cash grants for businesses required to close in local lockdowns similar to that of the rest of the UK (England is up to £3,000 per month for each business forced to close).

-“The hair and beauty industry is already under immense strain and many salon and barbershop owners are worried about the survival of their businesses, and the jobs of their employees.
-People could potentially be closing on Thursday evening without knowing if they will have a business to return to.”
+“The hair and beauty industry is already under immense strain and many salon and barbershop owners are worried about the survival of their businesses, and the jobs of their employees.”

 In a recent NHBF poll, 96% of salons and barbershops in Northern Ireland said they had not been contacted via Test, Trace and Protect (4,107), with only 186 (4%) responding “Yes”.